adeleke123/Mckinsey-Forward-Program/Forward-Foundation-Level/Digital-Essentials-Lesson-7/Taking-action.md

 As a first step, I’ll attend trainings to better understand how digital transformation impacts my role.
 I’ll build relationships with people who are actively part of the digital transformation.
 If I can understand why people have been reluctant to embrace change in the past and understand my role now, I think I can have more impact in terms of improving workplace safety.

+`What will Elaine do next?`

+As a first step, I’ll gather feedback from my clients, so I better understand what we do well and where there is more opportunity for improvement.
+I want to come to brainstorming meetings with some data that can shape how we improve our new client management system.

-+ Your future aspirations are below.
+### Your future aspirations are below.
 Consider what you wrote previously when considering your next steps.

-What are your aspirations or goals?
++ What are your aspirations or goals?
 What impact do you hope to have and why?
 ```
 You said:

 In the future, I can use my improved digital skills to streamline our business operations, enhance customer experience, and increase profitability.
 I will be excited to see the positive impact of my efforts on our organization's bottom line, as well as on the satisfaction and loyalty of our customers.
 As a result, I will impact the growth and success of our organization, as well as the professional development of myself and my colleagues.
 It will feel incredibly rewarding to have contributed to our organization's digital transformation and to have played a key role in its continued success.

 ```

-`What will Elaine do next?`

-As a first step, I’ll gather feedback from my clients, so I better understand what we do well and where there is more opportunity for improvement.
-I want to come to brainstorming meetings with some data that can shape how we improve our new client management system.

 * Reflection